 - Any misc instructions to handle affairs while you are gone

-Leave the binder at home with a VERY trustworthy person that you can contact during an emergency.
+Leave the binder at home with a very trustworthy person that you can contact during an emergency.

 - Set up online bill paying for your cards so that you can manage your accounts online while you are gone.
 Be careful about doing this on public computers and Wi-Fi!

 - If possible, set up automatic billing for any regular monthly bills you receive.
 Have them billed directly to a credit card that you can manage and pay online.
 Not only will you accumulate points for freebies later, it eliminates the need for someone to write checks for you.

 ATM cards are the best way to get local currency in almost every country.
 You will usually get the current exchange rate with only a small fee added on.
 The machines themselves may charge you a hefty fee: the ATM fee in Thailand is over US $6 per transaction!

 Try to use only “safe” ATMs that are located inside banks or in well-lit places with guards.
 These machines are less likely to have card skimming devices installed — a serious problem in many countries.